Being a manager means being “in charge”, right? As a manager, you’re “the boss.”

 - (10) Is a strong decision maker

-Workgroups with effective managers were shown to score higher on a variety of productivity measures, including collaboration, ‘getting work done,’ and innovation.
-They also experienced lower turnover, and greater job satisfaction.
+Managers who exhibited these characteristics were more likely to see their workgroups score higher on a variety of productivity measures, including collaboration, “getting work done,” and innovation.
+They also experienced lower turnover, and reported greater job satisfaction.

-A study of good management practices by The Gallup Organization resulted in very similar conclusions.
+A study of good management practices by The Gallup Organization reached similar conclusions.

-Well-managed employees—that is, workers who are more engaged in their work—were shown to outperform their industry peers in a variety of measurable ways.
+Well-managed employees—or what these researchers defined as “engaged” workers—could be shown to outperform their industry peers in a variety of measurable ways.
 For instance:

 – Among publicly traded companies, earnings-per-share of organizations employing highly engaged workers was 18 percent higher than that of their competitors, and over time progressed at a faster rate.